 The Athenaeum Press is a student-driven publishing lab that focuses on telling regional stories in innovative ways.
 Rather than accepting completed manuscripts for publishing, the press accepts project proposals that will be intensely developed by an interdisciplinary, collaborative group of students and faculty.
-The Press seeks these proposals from all corners of the community, including non-profit organizations, community members, faculty and students at other institutions.
-Project initiators, or those that submit project proposals, will extensively collaborate with the Press team to design, build and produce professional-quality content using unique and innovative technologies and media formats.
+The Press seeks these proposals from all corners of the community, including non-profit organizations, community members, and faculty and students at other institutions.
+Project initiators, or those that submit project proposals, will collaborate extensively with the Press team to design, build and produce professional-quality content using unique and innovative technologies and media formats.

 The Athenaeum Press welcomes submissions of project proposals from community members, organizations and faculty for development between August 2018 and May 2019.
 Projects are developed over one semester, one year, and occasionally over multiple years, and always involve an interdisciplinary group of students and faculty.
 Collaborative teams, especially those between faculty, students and community members/organizations, are especially encouraged to apply.

 Proposals should include the following: